laike9m/peerjs-with-nodewebkit-tutorial/README.md

 ### run on two machines

-Step 1-6 is the same, you should do them on both machines.
+Step 1-6 is are the same, you should do them on both machines.

-On one machine, click `receive` button, on the other machine, click `send` button. `.gitignore` will be transferred and saved as `received_gitignore`.
+On one machine, click `receive` button, on the other machine, click `send` button. `.gitignore` will be transferred and saved as `received_gitignore` on receiving side.

-## detailed implementation
+## Detailed implementation

 See my tutorial: [A tutorial on using PeerJs in node-webkit app][1]